FACTBOX-Shell oil heist: the story so far

 Authorities have arrested 20 people in connection with the case, sources close to the matter said.

-The court documents list thefts on several dates over three and a half months, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.
+The court documents list thefts on several dates going back to July 2017, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.

 * Oct.
 2, 1,131 metric tonnes valued at $579,445 (S$765,273)